Deriman-Alonso/sale_purchase_vendor_no_stock/sale_purchase_vendor_no_stock/README.rst

 Usage
 =====

+1. Go to *Sale -> Products -> Products -> new* and Product Type:
+   *service*, in the purchase tab, check Subcontract service and select your desired vendors for the service.
-1. Go to *Sale -> Orders -> Quotations* and create a new Quotation.
+2. Go to *Sale -> Orders -> Quotations* and create a new Quotation.
-2. Create a new line with the following options:
+3. Create a new line with the following options:

-   -  \`Vendor\`: Vendor B.
+   -  \`Vendor\`: Your desired vendor.

-3. Confirm sale order.
+4. Confirm sale order.
-4. A new purchase order will have been created to Vendor B.
+5. A new purchase order will have been created to the selected vendor.

 Bug Tracker
 ===========